mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 ----------------------------------------------------------------------------------------------------
-Using Python for Analysis and Verification of Mixed-mode Signal Chains for Analog Signals
+Using Python for Analysis and Verification of Mixed-mode Signal Chains
 ----------------------------------------------------------------------------------------------------

 .. class:: abstract

 Accurate, precise, and low-noise sensor measurements are essential before any machine can learn about (or artificial-intelligently make decisions about) the physical world (more concisely, “garbage in, garbage out”).
 Modern, highly integrated signal acquisition devices can perform analog signal conditioning, digitization, and digital filtering on a single silicon device, greatly simplifying system electronics.
 However, a complete understanding of the signal chain properties is still required to correctly utilize and debug these modern devices.

-This paper details the analysis and verification of such a signal acquisition system, including sensor performance limitations, analog gain optimization, analog to digital conversion, and digital filtering, to the point where data is ready for storage or display.
-Individual signal chain elements will first be modeled in LTspice and Python / SciPy, then verified using Python to drive low-cost instrumentation and evaluation boards via the Linux IIO framework.
-While primarily for the education space, these instruments have adequate performance for many industrial applications.
-Furthermore, the techniques can easily be adapted to other benchtop instruments.

 Introduction
 ------------